Recent Posts

 Selecting .NET Core's runtime settings, versions, rollforward policy, and more

-.NET Core applications contain a file named <something>.runtimeconfig.json
+.NET Core applications contain a file named <something>.runtimeconfig.json.
+This file can be used to control

 a variety of options.
 Most developers need not be concerned with it because the SDK